a327ex/love-steam/README.md

 end
 ```

 And then you can call the implemented functions from the Steamworks API.
+If you're testing you'll also need the `steam_appid.txt` file next to the executable.
 This only works for Windows 32-bit because that's what
-I will personally support, but if you want to make it work for Win64, Linux or OSX then read the next sections.
+I will personally support, but if you want to make it work for Win64, Linux or OSX then read the [Building](#building) section.

 All implemented functions are being tested in `main.lua`, so you can check that file to see what is currently working.
 For now
 it's a very simple implementation that only covers the basics and ensures callbacks work.
 As I need to implement features for my